 - Buckle up every time, no matter how short the trip.
 Encourage passengers in the car to buckle up, including those in the back seat.

 Do I take those seriously?
-Look at it this way – I often have to drive my daughter the three blocks distance from the flower shop where my wife sometimes works to our house.
-I buckle us both up for that trip, and it lasts about 90 seconds.
+Look at it this way – I often have to drive my daughter short distances within our neighborhood.
+I buckle us both up for those trips, and they only last about 90 seconds.

 I’ll leave you with this bit of inspiration to help you think twice about getting behind the wheel in the future after you’ve been tying one on one, courtesy of quirky rocker-turned-wine-guy Les Claypool (who I very recently interviewed):